 Dawson City is located at the point where the Klondike River flows into the Yukon River.
-The site was once used as a salmon-drying camp for natives who fished along the Klondike.
+The site was once used as a salmon-drying camp for Indigenous people who fished along the Klondike.
 The town is named after George M. Dawson who was a director of the Geological Survey of Canada and led an expedition into the area in the 1880s.

 During the height of the Klondike Gold Rush, Dawson City had a population of roughly 16,000 and was the commercial centre for a total mining population of 30,000 people.
 It had opera houses, fine hotels, stores, breweries, churches, and of course, lots of saloons and banks.
 The North-West Mounted Police maintained law and order and enforced Sunday closings.
 In 1898, Dawson City was the largest Canadian city west of Winnipeg.